TYLPHE/hb-capstone/README.md

 I then added a partial search functionality where the user can type 'marvel' and if the partial search returns more than 1 game, it will display a list of games containing the word 'marvel'.

 Next I will work on the review page where the user can edit their review.
 That will probably be followed by the ability to delete their review and remove the game from their library.

+### 5/12
+Thinking about the review editing to be similar to the GitHub's markdown editor.
+I hope it exists somewhere out there.